RogueWizard42/linux_labs/permissions/permissions.md

 - this is followed by 3 columns showing the permissions to the owner|group|others
 - followed my the number of *hard links* in this case **1**
 - the green section indicates the owner and group
-- the orange sectiion is the file size in bytes
+- the orange section is the file size in bytes
 - the rest is self explanatory

 ---